-The behavior of the ticket manager when the maximum number of ticket files is reached: the oldest ticket files are to be overwritten or ticket processing for this type is
+maximum number of ticket files is reached: the oldest ticket files are to be overwritten or ticket

 Push or pull.
 In push mode CDRs are transferred to an external billing server while in pull mode CDRs are stored on local disk.
-For more details refer Section 1.5, stopped.
+For more details refer Section 1.5, "CDR File Transfer Mechanism".
+Only applicable in Push mode.
+Host name/IP.